HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 #### Infrastructure events

-This event category contains events required to maintain the FHIRcast network.
+This event category contains events required to maintain a FHIRcast session.
 The main events in this category are:

 | [`syncerror`](3-2-syncerror.html) | indicates refusal to follow context or inability to deliver an event
 | [`heartbeat`](3-2-heartbeat.html) | for monitoring the connection to the hub